istio/cni/test/README.md

 1. Clone the Istio repo in your local environment.

-2. Install the CNI components as decribed in the Usage section: [Usage](../README.md#Usage).
+2. Install the CNI components as described in the Usage section: [Usage](../README.md#Usage).
 This might include building your own images and/or charts or pulling the images and charts from official repositories.

 3. Step 2 includes setting appropriate Helm values.
 The HUB and TAG value can be overridden using the environement variables: